 Anyone with a print book in an Australian public or educational library, which has an ISBN and is in circulation.
 This means traditionally published authors, self-published authors and small press authors.

 What is it?

 Public Lending Rights are what the government pays you for your book to be in libraries where people borrow the book for free which in turn could could have been a sale you missed out on.
-In order to fix this potential shortfall for the author, the government pays you an amount for each book for five years.
+In order to fix this potential shortfall for the author, the government pays you an amount for each edition of your book for a number of years.